 The more advanced stage of gum disease.
 Periodontitis is characterized by bone loss, major tooth sensitivity, and loose teeth.
 If left untreated, periodontitis causes your teeth to loosen and fall out.
 Plus, the resulting infection can spread to the rest of your body and affect your overall health.

 Premolar tooth (bicsupid)

 Transitional teeth between our front and molar teeth.
 Premolars have two cusps and are used to crush food particles.
 They are also the teeth most commonly removed for braces treatment.
-We have 8 total bisupids, teeth numbers: 4, 5, 12, 13, 20, 21, 28 and 29.
+We have 8 total bicuspids, teeth numbers: 4, 5, 12, 13, 20, 21, 28, and 29.

-The innermost tooth layer which lies underneath your dentin.
+The innermost tooth layer that lies underneath your dentin.
 Your tooth pulp contains nerves and blood vessels.
 When your tooth pulp becomes damaged this results in a toothache.
-Once this happens, you require a root canal treatment or must remove the tooth.
+Once this happens, you require a root canal treatment or you must remove the tooth.

 Pulpotomy is the equivalent of a baby root canal.
 It entails removing the nerve structure from infected baby teeth.
 Performing a pulpotomy eliminates toothache while allowing your child to keep the tooth itself in order to prevent potential orthodontic complications.